alancahillward/vocaltranslator/README.md

 # vocaltranslator
-Translated words spoken into a microphone to French using goslate, speech_recognition and pyttsx3
+Translated words spoken into a microphone to French and prints the translated text onto a python terminal using goslate, speech_recognition and pyttsx3